 As humans cannot hear these sounds, nothing is done to stop them, unlike the sounds we can hear.

-As I said, dogs can hear ultrasonic sounds, and if you have any ultrasonic appliances in the house (E.g. cleaner, pest repellers or humidifier), if they are too loud they can damage your dog’s hearing.
+Dogs can hear ultrasonic sounds, and if you have any ultrasonic appliances in the house (E.g. cleaner, pest repellers or humidifier), if they are too loud they can damage your dog’s hearing.

 But wait!
 How will you know if it is too loud?
-After all you can’t hear these noises at all.
+After all, you can’t hear these noises at all.
 (That’s why these devices seem so quiet, they are in fact noisy – you just can’t hear it!)

 The best way to tell is to watch your dog’s behavior.
-If they show signs that they are bothered by the sounds or signs of destress, then take them for a walk when the device is working.
+If they show signs they are bothered by the sounds or signs of destress, then take them for a walk when the device is working.
 Or get them some dog ear plugs to wear.

 Yes.
 If the music is too loud, then the dog will not like the noise.
 Loud music is more uncomfortable for them than it is for you.

-Surprisingly, research from the University of Belfast, on 50 dogs, showed that playing classical music, like Vivaldi’s, the four seasons made the dogs clam and they laid down.
+Research from the University of Belfast, on 50 dogs, showed that playing classical music, like Vivaldi’s, the four seasons made the dogs clam and they laid down.

 When played Heavy-Metal, they started barking and became agitated.
-Other types of music had no effect
+Other types of music had no effect.